Oracle General Ledger Command Center Setup

 Important: Oracle recommends that you base the profile value on your business requirements and must consider the volume of data and ECC performance.

-GL: Historical Range for ECC This site-level profile option controls the number of fiscal years for which historical closed periods are considered.
-This profile option is applicable to both Account Analysis and Balances dashboards.
+GL: Historical Range for ECC This site-level profile option controls the display of historical data on the Account Analysis dashboard.
+The General Ledger Command Center Data Load program uses this profile option value when loading data to the ECC data store.
+Enter the number of fiscal years for which you want to load data of historical closed periods.
 The default value is set to one fiscal year, and the maximum value is three years.

 GL: Number of Latest Open Periods for ECC This site-level profile option controls the number of latest open periods that are available on the following dashboards.